About

 IWE is guided by a few core principles:

 Local-first.
-Your notes live on your machine.
+Your knowledge lives on your machine.
 No cloud required, no sync subscriptions, no vendor dependencies.
 Use Git for version control and backup.

 Editor freedom.
 IWE works with VS Code, Neovim, Zed, Helix, and any LSP-compatible editor.
 Your workflow, your choice.

 Plain markdown.
 No proprietary format, no special syntax.
-Your notes are portable and future-proof.
+Your knowledge is portable and future-proof.

 Open source.
 Free to use, free to modify, free forever.
 Built by the community, for the community.